-The two bars located in the east and west wings of the lobby feature classic American cocktails, cocktails inspired by hotel bars around the world and Ametora influenced cocktails.
-The cocktail and wine program is led by Todd Thrasher, a celebrated local bartender and sommelier.
+The two bars located in the east and west wings of the lobby feature classic American cocktails, and cocktails inspired by hotel bars around the world.
+Named one of Esquire’s “21 Best Bars in America,” the cocktail and wine program is led by celebrated local bartender and sommelier Todd Thrasher.

 Full Service Radio

-Full Service Radio is a community radio station that broadcasts live from the hotel lobby with over three dozen local hosts covering a curated mix of art, entertainment, music, food, politics, comedy, human interest and fiction.
-Created by Jack Inslee – formerly of Heritage Radio, the world’s pioneer food radio station.
+Full Service Radio is a community radio station broadcasting live from the hotel lobby with over three dozen local hosts covering a curated mix of art, entertainment, music, food, politics, comedy, human interest and fiction.
+Full Service Radio was created by Jack Inslee – formerly of Heritage Radio, the world’s pioneer food radio station.